Union County NC Property Division

 The Rules of North Carolina Supreme Court implementing settlement procedures in equitable distribution and other family financial cases shall be followed.

 The purpose of the scheduling conference is to ensure that the case is proceeding toward resolution in a timely and orderly fashion.
 At the scheduling conference the Court will confirm that each party has completed and filed his or her Equitable Distribution Inventory Affidavit.
 At the scheduling conference an Order of Reference will be entered designating the method of ADR to be employed if a party has filed a motion for ADR other than mediation, the Neutral who will conduct the ADR and the deadline for the completion of the ADR process (within 90 days of the status conference)(ADR Form 825 for mediation; ADR Form 826 for alternate ADR procedures).
-The Order will also set the date for an interim pretrial conference approximately ninety (90) days following the scheduling conference and a final pretrial conference approximately one hundred and twenty (120) days following the scheduling conference, and a trial date approximately 150 days following the scheduling conference, or 270 days from the date of the initial filing.
+A final pretrial conference will take place approximately one hundred and twenty (120) days following the scheduling conference, and a trial date approximately 150 days following the scheduling conference, or 270 days from the date of the initial filing.
 Designation of Mediator form AOC-CV-825 and Report of Mediator form AOC-CV-827 must be filed with the Clerk and a copy provided to the Family Court Case Coordinator.

 1. Method of Alternate Dispute Resolution: Mediation is required unless the parties agree on another method of dispute resolution.